The pupil premium is additional funding received by schools for each pupil from disadvantaged families.

 - children who are ‘looked after’ *(see bottom of page for full details)

 To see if your child is eligible for free school meals visit the DFE website

 How we spend the pupil premium:

-Pupil Premium Report 2016-17
+Pupil Premium Report 2021-22

 Total funds available for pupils was £60,360 with a carry forward of £1,078 from last year.

-Larger Sums included:
+Larger sums included: